-Memory impairment in epilepsy is often more debilitating than the seizures themselves.
-Accelerated forgetting with impaired long-term autobiographical memory is especially disabling.
-There is a critical need to identify treatment possibilities by understanding the underlying electrophysiological dynamics.
-Intracranial brain stimulation is one approach that holds promise to improve memory that deserves further study.
+Memory impairment in epilepsy can be more debilitating than the seizures themselves.
+Accelerated forgetting – the impairment of long-term autobiographical memory – is especially disabling.
+There is a critical need to identify treatments and understand the underlying electrophysiological dynamics of memory processing in epilepsy.
+Intracranial brain stimulation addresses both.

-We intend to take advantage of chronically implanted neurostimulation devices (RNS®, Neuropace Inc., Mountainview CA) with the capability to record chronic electrocorticography in humans.
-We will study the temporal dynamics of real-world spatial memory and free recall over prolonged periods of time replicating findings in rodents and investigate the influence of interictal epileptiform discharges (IED) and stimulation.
+With the long term goal not to only treat seizures but also associated memory problems, we will study study the temporal dynamics of real-world spatial memory and long term free recall in subjects with a FDA approved, chronic ambulatory, human electrocorticographic recording device (RNS®, Neuropace Inc., Mountainview CA), approved for the treatment of partial seizures.
+We will determine the effect of interictal epileptiform discharges (IED) and stimulation on memory.
 Our central hypothesis is that brain stimulation targeted at abnormal epileptiform activity improves memory by restoring healthy oscillations.
-The results of this study will inform future stimulation paradigms for cognitive function including the design of future brain stimulation devices for epilepsy that will not only be targeted at improving seizure frequency alone but also improve cognition.
+The results of this study will inform future stimulation paradigms for cognitive function including the design of future brain stimulation devices for epilepsy that will be targeted not only at improving seizure frequency but also cognition.

-Specific Aim 1: Determine reliable intracranial hippocampal oscillatory markers of memory processing during physical, real world spatial navigation as compared to virtual navigation in humans.
+Specific Aim 1: Determine hippocampal oscillatory markers of memory processing during physical, real world spatial navigation as compared to virtual navigation in humans.

 Hypothesis: There are reliable, predictable intrahippocampal markers of memory encoding during real world spatial navigation which differ from virtual navigation.

 The neurophysiological temporal dynamics of memory are extensively studied during spatial navigation in animals suggesting a central role of theta oscillations.
-Corresponding human studies utilize virtual navigation after implantation of intracranial electrodes for epilepsy surgery.
-Studies are confounded by numerous factors of the acute, perioperative setting.
-In humans theta oscillations are not as consistently identified.
-We will assess oscillations during real-world navigation as compared to virtual navigation and expect to find robust oscillatory patterns during navigation memory during virtual navigation has been variable.
-In virtual navigation experiments directly after implantation of intracranial electrodes we have found variable presence of theta activity during spatial memory processing.
-We will identify human hippocampal oscillations that predict correct memory encoding during real-life spatial navigation and during free recall of including complex measures of coherence between the anterior and posterior hippocampus.
+Human studies utilize virtual navigation after implantation of intracranial electrodes for epilepsy surgery.
+Studies are confounded by numerous factors of the acute, perioperative setting and are less consistent regarding oscillatory power.
+We will assess oscillations during real-world navigation as compared to virtual navigation and expect to find robust oscillatory patterns during navigation that are correlated to correct memory encoding.

-Specific Aim 2: Determine the oscillatory markers of short and long-term memory consolidation ry consolidation in patients with epilepsy during free recall over prolonged periods of time.
+Specific Aim 2: Determine hippocampal oscillatory markers of short and long-term memory including the oscillatory signature of accelerated forgetting over a time period of 30 days.

 Hypothesis: Items recalled short and long-term have a distinct oscillatory signature during encoding as compared to items not recalled.

-A realistic real world free recall task utilizing a stimulus rich movie and a well validated free recall task will be validated to assess accelerated forgetting in TLE.
-We will measure oscillatory power during free recall intermittently over 60 days.
-Oscillatory power during encoding of items recalled long-term will be compared to items not recalled.
+A realistic real world free recall task utilizing a stimulus rich movie and a well validated free recall task will be used to assess accelerated forgetting in temporal lobe epilepsy.
+We will measure dynamics and memory behavior immediately, after 1 hour, 1, 7 and 30 days.
+Oscillatory power during encoding of items recalled long-term will be compared to items not recalled within subjects.
+Group differences of patients with and without accelerated forgetting will be measured.

-Specific Aim 3: Determine the effect of abnormal interictal epileptiform discharges (IED) on short- and long-term memory and on oscillatory activity.
+Specific Aim 3: Determine the effect of abnormal interictal epileptiform discharges (IEDs) on spatial, short- and long-term memory and on oscillatory activity.

-Hypothesis: Hippocampal epileptiform activity inhibits short term memory and promotes accelerated forgetting.
+Hypothesis: Hippocampal IED inhibit spatial memory, short term memory and promotes accelerated forgetting.

 We have previously shown that epileptiform activity in the hippocampus interferes with recall but not encoding in a working memory task in humans.
-We intend to study the effect of IED on spatial navigation and free-call.
-We will take advantage of the intrinsic, chronic recording capabilities of the RNS-device to determine the amount the IED in between memory experiments at 30 and 60 days to measure the influence of IED on accelerated forgetting.
+We intend to study the effect of IEDs during spatial navigation and free recall.
+We will take advantage of the intrinsic, chronic recording capabilities of the RNS-device to determine the number of IEDs in between memory experiments at 1,7 and 30 days to measure the influence of IEDs on accelerated forgetting.

 Specific Aim 4: Determine the effect of brain stimulation on memory function and oscillatory activity during scheduled stimulation of encoding and recall and responsive brain stimulation triggered by abnormal epileptiform activity during memory processing.